 - Drink mix packets

 Remember, a kid’s bug out bag is not meant to be an adult BOB.
-Its main purpose is to provide comfort during a stressful situation and give your child a sense of control.
-With younger children, comfort items are a top priority, and will help ensure their overall mental health.
+Its primary purpose is to provide comfort during a stressful situation and give your child a sense of control.
+With younger children, comfort items are a top priority and will help ensure their overall mental health.

 Make sure you customize the bag for your child’s age, personality, and overall fitness level.